 So what about post-production?
 Remote editing is more viable than ever, but it still has its limitations.
 Gathering footage, particularly on short notice or for an unforeseen amount of time away from work, requires a significant amount of foresight and planning.
 The file sizes are likely too unwieldy for online transfer, and getting footage from one editor to another would nearly halt the post-production workflow.
 The good news is that there are options that are already compatible with EVO right now.

 One solution is using a VPN server with the EVO post-production server that is already relied upon in the office.
 VPNs can form an encrypted “tunnel” that allows remote editors to connect to an EVO system, work with project files and proxies, and maintain productivity from home or anywhere else in the world.
 Connections are encrypted, ensuring that privacy and security are maintained.
 Once connected, users can access media on a local network as though they were in the same room.
-Even better, no additional software is required.
+You can use nearly any VPN with EVO, but if you don’t already have a remote access solution, SNS Cloud VPN can get your team connected quickly and conveniently.

 With VPN access, the only real limitation is the internet connection speed, since the user is free to use their own machine’s resources to communicate directly with other computers in the work environment.
 They can collaborate using EVO and ShareBrowser, and maintain their usual workflow.